 A picture is worth a thousand words, but when it comes time to file an insurance claim, a picture can be worth thousands of dollars.
 The amount of effort you put into documenting the scene could make or break your claim.
 If there is a dispute related to liability or damages, photos from the scene can be crucial for proving your case.

-Read on to find out how to take photos of a car accident scene:
+Read on to find out how to take pictures of a car crash scene:

 1. Take photos as soon as you can after the accident.